goldenson/SDREM/README.md

 # Setup Dev Rails Env for Mac OSX

-**Installation made OSX Yosemite 10.10.5**
+**Installation made on OSX Yosemite 10.10.5**

 I'm faded to install my dev env each times my mac is recovering.

-I did a script that allows you to install all my useful software.
+I did a script that allows me to install all my useful software.

 Today I share it with you !